ircv3/ircv3-specifications/extensions/resume.md

 `oldnick` is the nickname the client had when they last disconnected. `timestamp`, if it is given, is a timestamp which indicates when they received the last message from the server on the old connection.
 This timestamp is used to indicate to other clients how long the disconnection was for, and uses the same format as the IRCv3 `server-time` extension (i.e. `YYYY-MM-DDThh:mm:ss.sssZ`, or in UTC using extended format as specified by ISO 8601:2004(E) 4.3.2).

+This command is sent after SASL authentication has successfully completed.
 After sending this command, the client continues connection registration as usual.

-If the client's able to successfully resume their connection, the server sends them a `RESUMED` message before sending the usual registration burst (and their nickname is set to `<oldnick>`).
+If the client's able to successfully resume their connection, the server sends them a `RESUMED` message (and their nickname is set to `<oldnick>`).
 Otherwise, the server sends the `ERR_CANNOT_RESUME` numeric (and optional additional error numerics).

-If successful, the `RESUMED` message is sent to the connecting user just after connection registration (including ident lookups and similar) completes.
+If successful, the `RESUMED` message is sent to the connecting user after ident lookups and similar have been completed completes.
 When this message is sent out, the connecting client's nickname is updated to be the old client's nick.
 From this point forward, the combination of old nickname and new connecting client's username+hostname is used to identify the client from that point forward.

 Connection resumption is done on a best-effort basis.
 If the resumption fails clients SHOULD continue with a regular reconnection.